-I am going to have to be extremely careful with what I say in this post, aren’t I. There’s a strong possibility this is one of the emotive subjects a person can write about.
+I am going to have to be extremely careful with what I say in this post, aren’t I. There’s a strong possibility that this is one of the most emotive subjects a person can write about.
 A poor choice of words will potentially make some readers feel very hateful.

 Hate speech is an intensely controversial topic.
-Hate speech is very real and it can lead to very harmful behaviors – I don’t think very many people would disagree with that.
+Hate speech is very real and it can sometimes lead to very harmful behaviors – I don’t think very many people would disagree with that.

 I’m aware that some of our politicians want to try to further define hate speech and create new legislation that would allow punishment of New Zealanders who cross the line between expressing opinions in a non hateful way and those who over-step that line and communicate hatefully.

 It’s an extremely complex and difficult subject.
 Highly emotive.
 Where do our lawmakers and politicians draw that line?
 Also, how do you prove hate speech?

 Some people are inclined to be very territorial about who gets to have opinions on the subject of hate speech.

 I firmly believe that everyone needs to have a say, or at least have the opportunity to have a say, on what constitutes hate speech, in a legal sense.
 If hate speech gets set in more punitive legislation, that will have an enormous impact on how we all think and communicate in the future.